-- To conceive, design, construct, and operate complex, leading-edge, user-oriented research facilities in response to the needs of DOE and the international community of users. - To carry out basic and applied research in long-term, high-risk programs at the frontier of science. - To develop advanced technologies that address national needs and to transfer them to other organizations and to the commercial sector.
+- To conceive, design, construct, and operate complex, leading-edge, user-oriented research facilities in response to the needs of DOE and the international community of users. - To carry out basic and applied research in long-term, high-risk programs at the frontier of science.

-To disseminate technical knowledge, to educate future generations of scientists and engineers, to maintain technical capabilities in the nation's workforce, and to encourage scientific awareness in the general public.
+- To develop advanced technologies that address national needs and transfer them to other organizations and the commercial sector. - To disseminate technical knowledge, educate future generations of scientists and engineers, maintain technical capabilities in the nation's workforce, and encourage scientific awareness in the general public.

-BNL's Environmental, Safety, Security, and Health (ESSH) Policy is the Laboratory's commitment to continual improvement in ESSH performance.
-Under this policy, the Laboratory's goals are to protect the environment, conserve resources, and prevent pollution; maintain a safe workplace by planning work and performing it safely; provide security for people, property, information, computing systems, and facilities; protect human health within our boundaries and in the surrounding community; achieve and maintain compliance with applicable ESSH requirements; maintain an open, proactive, and constructive relationship with employees, neighbors, regulators, DOE, and other stakeholders; and continually improve ESSH performance.
+Brookhaven produces transformative science and advanced technologies, and does it safely, securely, and environmentally responsibly, with the cooperation and involvement of the local, state, and international scientific communities.
+BNL's Environmental, Safety, Security, and Health (ESSH) Policy states the Laboratory's commitment to continual improvement in ESSH performance.
+Under this policy, the Laboratory's goals are to protect the environment, conserve resources, and prevent pollution; maintain a safe workplace by planning work and performing it safely; provide security for people, property, information, computing systems, and facilities; protect human health within our boundaries and in the surrounding community; achieve and maintain compliance with applicable ESSH requirements; and maintain an open, proactive, and constructive relationship with employees, neighbors, regulators, DOE, and other stakeholders.